serengil/deepface/README.md

 **Face Verification** - [`Demo`](https://youtu.be/KRCvkNCOphE)

-This function verifies face pairs as same person or different persons.
-It expects exact image paths as inputs.
-Passing numpy or base64 encoded images is also welcome.
-Then, it is going to return a dictionary and you should check just its verified key.
+This function determines whether two facial images belong to the same person or to different individuals.
+It accepts exact image file paths as input, but also supports NumPy arrays, base64-encoded images, and URLs.
+The function returns a dictionary, where the key of interest is `verified`: True indicates the images are of the same person, while False means they are of different people.
+In addition to this binary classification, the function also provides a confidence score that reflects the likelihood that the two images represent the same person.

 ```python
 result = DeepFace.verify(img1_path = "img1.jpg", img2_path = "img2.jpg")